VeruAmari/admin-dashboard/README.md

 # admin-dashboard
-A static admin dashboard layout implemented mostly with grid
+A static admin dashboard layout implemented using only grid